lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 Do not ask for permission.

-All you need is the **love of your craft** that brought you here, and the inquisitive **open mind** of someone for whom no leap is too far to reach truer grounds.
+All you need is the **love of your craft** that brought you here, and the **inquisitive mind** of someone for whom no leap is too far to reach truer grounds.

 ## Do not mistake this journey for what it's not